 We are continually searching for excellent Bachelor to PhD level students, as well as Postdocs.
 The degree of involvement will depend on the candidate and topic but typically we work with part-time research assistance from Bachelor students, and traineeships and/or research exchanges, or even, complete programmes, with Masters, PhD and Postdocs.
+Please note that if you wish to apply for a formal internship this has to be done BEFORE the 15th October for the following Spring term, and BEFORE 15th March for the Autumn term.

 We also welcome research visits from early to senior career scientists.
 And occasionally have position announcements.